videoDAC/livepeer-broadcaster/README.md

 It can **receive** streaming content published in `RTMP` format, from tools like [OBS Studio](https://obsproject.com/), [ManyCam](https://manycam.com/), [FFmpeg](https://www.ffmpeg.org/), or many other tools.

-It can **serve** streaming content over `http` with a `.m3u8` extension, for playback in tools like [VLC Media Player](https://www.videolan.org/vlc/index.html), media-enabled Mobile browsers (Brave, Firefox or Chrome), embedded in an `html` page using a stream player such as `hls.js`, or inside a mobile application.
+It can **serve** streaming content over `http` with a `.m3u8` extension, for playback in tools like [VLC Media Player](https://www.videolan.org/vlc/index.html), media-enabled Mobile browsers (Brave, Firefox or Chrome), embedded in an `html` page using a stream player such as `hls.js`, or inside a mobile application using something like [ExoPlayer](https://exoplayer.dev/).

 ## Minimum Setup